 Don’t throw sprouts.
 Legend has it this was a Santacon tradition, but it caused injuries and left a huge mess.
-See the above Santa Rule about not being antisocial.
+Remember, don’t be THAT Santa!

 Do keep Santa fed and watered.
 Ensure Santa’s belly is lined with a good breakfast, and bring snacks and water for the day.
-There are opportunities to visit shops during the day, but don’t shop too long and get left behind!
+There are plenty of opportunities to visit shops but don’t shop too long and get left behind.
 Tesco Express staff aren’t as fun as Santa.

 Do print off a carol sheet from here or learn them all by heart.
 Singing is part of Santacon.

-Do share the love.
-Bring badges to stick on passers by, and give gifts.
-NAUGHTY gifts for grown ups, like coal and brussels sprouts, and NICE gifts for children, like sweets.
-Big signs and banners with festive slogans will make you a hit with tourists.
-Hand out hug vouchers—people love to hug Santa—and of course bring mistletoe.
+Do spread goodwill.
+Bring badges to stick on passers by and give out gifts: naughty gifts for grown ups, like coal and brussels sprouts, and nice gifts for children, like sweets.
+Big signs with fun, festive slogans will make you popular with tourists.
+Hand out hug vouchers—people love to hug Santa—and of course bring mistletoe!

 Do be sensible about alcohol.
 Babysitting Santa while they vomit in an alley just isn’t Christmas.
-Be responsible for yourself, pace your drinking, and be nice to your fellow Santa.
+Don’t be THAT Santa!
+Be responsible for yourself and watch your fellow Santae.
 Also be sensitive about drinking in public places.
-If you bring your own drink, don’t litter, and bear in mind that some establishments might not let you in, meaning you’ll have to stand outside with the 450 other Santa who did the same thing.
+If you bring your own drink, do not litter, and bear in mind that some establishments might not let you in, meaning you’ll have to stand outside with the other 450 Santa who did the same thing.

 Maybe bring children and pets.
 All are invited to Santacon, including children, pets and even elves, but be aware some Santas will be drinking, and pub stops will be en route.
 Pets are a terrible idea unless you’re confident they can handle a crowd of Santas that all look like you.
 If you bring reindeer, it’s your responsibility to obtain the necessary flight permissions from the UK Civil Aviation Authority.